 Organic Authority writer Krissy Brady admits that her balance “is worse than a drunk person’s,” but she stresses the importance of mastering these not-so-easy “easy” yoga poses.
 Work on your alignment and focus on your breathing.
 Once your feet, legs, torso, arms, and head are aligned, take Tree Pose.
 (This can count has your one-leg standing exercise for the day.)
 When you raise your arms overhead, make sure to relax your shoulders.

 Repetitive exercises will only improve your balance so much.
 Great balance is directly related to your motor cortex plasticity, meaning how quickly you can respond to new stimuli.

-A recent study was conducted across Germany, Finland, and Denmark, in which scientists compared the data pertaining to their subjects’ motor cortex plasticity.
-While incredibly fit, endurance athletes such as runners and cross-country skiers proved to have the same elasticity as non-athletes.
+For a study conducted across Germany, Finland, and Denmark, scientists compared the data pertaining to their subjects’ motor cortex plasticity.
+Incredibly fit endurance athletes such as runners and cross-country skiers proved to have the same elasticity as non-athletes.
 Skill-trained dancers, gymnasts, and figure skaters, on the other hand, had dramatically higher plasticity.
 Whereas the repetitive training for endurance athletes often caused the brain to go on autopilot, the unpredictable nature of training for dancers, gymnasts, and skaters caused their neurons to be primed for action.

 The moral of the story?
 Do the unpredictable.
 Go for a trail run outside, play a game of capture the flag, or challenge a friend to a tennis match.
 Anything to get you moving in novel ways will help improve your balance.